So you’ve had a top day out fishing on the reef, and you’ve got a good feed of fresh reef fish.

 Just a matter of sliding, see sawing the blade along the skin, between the flesh away from the tale.
 The idea being to remove the skin with no flesh.
 Angle the blade so it cuts along the skin, but not through it, Once again a little bit of practice and it does get easier.

-Check out our video with Matt, Watch closely and one of the best techniques I’ve seen.
+Check out our video with Matt, Watch closely to see one of the best techniques I’ve seen.
 Matt’s filleted thousands of fish, and definitely great to see in action.

 Now you’ve got a great fillet, just have to cut out the rib and pin bones.
 Feel the flesh carefully and just run the knife along cutting out these small bones.
 Rib bones should have been cut out during filleting, but if any left, just slice underneath and remove.